elmeitor/myrepoNuria/README.md

 ## Author information
 Nuria RdAB
 ## Project description
-Just a repo to learg about git
+Just a repo to learn about git